Daisy a Day

 "Daisy a Day" is a song written and performed by Jud Strunk.
 It was produced by Mike Curb and Don Costa and Costa also was the arranger.

-It reached #4 on the U.S. adult contemporary chart, #14 on the Billboard pop chart, and #33 on the U.S. country chart in 1973.
-In Canada, it reached #3 on the pop chart, #5 on the adult contemporary chart, and #18 on the country chart.
-In Australia it reached #1.
+It reached No.4 on the U.S. adult contemporary chart, No.14 on the Billboard pop chart, and No.33 on the U.S. country chart in 1973.
+In Canada, it reached No.3 on the pop chart, No.5 on the adult contemporary chart, and No.18 on the country chart.
+In Australia it reached No.1.
 The song was featured on Strunk's 1973 album, Daisy a Day.

-The single ranked #89 on Billboard's Year-End Hot 100 singles of 1973.
+The single ranked No.89 on Billboard's Year-End Hot 100 singles of 1973.

 Background

 During the song, the singer tells a story about the relationship between a boy and girl as they grow up together and ultimately grow old together.
 For every single day of their joined lives, he gives her a daisy as a sign of their love.
 In the last verse, she has died but her widower husband continues to make daily visits to her grave … and he still gives her a daisy a day.